larsoyd/ubuntu-dotfiles/README.md

 **File:** `~/.config/gtk-3.0/gtk.css`

-These tweaks adjust the font size and readability of icons on the desktop (DING).
+These tweaks adjust the font size and shadows on the desktop launchers (DING).
+For me 9.5 is the sweet spot for names on the launchers, but it is heavily dependent on the monitor and icon size.
+My icons are set on Tiny.
+Tweak accordingly.

 ```css
 /* Decrease font size for Desktop Icons NG */